 - By 1911 Thomas is described as a 44 year old building contractor (TR Parkington Ltd), living at 1 Bolton Lane, Ipswich with his 40 year old wife Florence

 - In 1939 Thomas is described a building contractor living at Pykenham House, 7 Northgate Street, Ipswich with his wife Florence

 As a Town Councillor and Alderman of Ipswich, Thomas Parkington was a well-respected and long serving politician, motivated to public action.
-He was: